ofefo/welcomeBach/README.md

 Now you can get your daily dose of counterpoint with: `welcomebach`

-By default, it returns 3 links, but you can pass a value as an argument to get more results (e.g. `wlcomebach -v=5`).
+By default, it returns 3 links, but you can pass a value as an argument to get more results (e.g. `welcomebach -v=5`).

-If you want to relisten to the last BWV, run it with the *--relisten* flag: `welcomebach -r`
+If you want to relisten to the last piece, run it with the *--relisten* flag: `welcomebach -r`

-To listen to another composer, try it with the *--composer* flag: `welcomebach -c=Debussy`
+To listen to another composer, try it with the *--composer* flag: `welcomebach -c=Debussy` All flags should work normally with any composer.

+### Adding more composers

+If you want to include more catalogues of compositions, you can try the *catalogueDL* script.
+It was made to work with tables found on wikipedia.

+### Additional info

+This is a work in progress.

-Inspired by [Koan].
+It was inspired by [Koan].

-### License

-welcomeBach is licensed under GNU GPLv2 or later.
+welcomeBach is licensed under GNU GPLv2 or later, feel free to make it better.

 [Koan]: https://github.com/a-moreira/Koan
 [oeuvre of J.S.
 Bach]: https://en.wikipedia.org/wiki/Bach-Werke-Verzeichnis